inet-framework/inet/showcases/general/parsim/doc/index.rst

    :align: center
    :width: 100%

-The network contains two wired and two wireless LANs, each with two hosts connected by a switch or access point.
+The network contains two wired and two wireless LANs, each with two hosts connected by a switch or an access point.
 The LANs are connected to a backbone of routers.

+**TODO** X kivesz a backbonebol

 The nodes are connected by ``Ethernet100`` connections, defined in the NED file:
+-> the wired connections are ?
+-> routers should be connected by ppp and add delay

 .. literalinclude:: ../Network.ned
    :start-at: Ethernet100